When You Need an Experienced and Knowledgeable Estate Administration Attorney and Probate Lawyer in New Jersey, Fredrick P. Niemann, Esq. of

 Are you an executor, administrator or trustee of a New Jersey estate subject to probate?
 If so, speak with a knowledgeable New Jersey probate attorney who can work with you.
 Please call Fredrick P. Niemann, Esq. at toll-free (855) 376-5291 or e-mail him at firstname.lastname@example.org and set up an office consultation at your convenience.

 New Jersey Estate Administration and Probate Laws

-Under NJ law, an estate is the total of all property owned by a deceased person prior to the distribution of his/her property in accordance with the terms of a will or trust, or, when there is no will or trust, by the law of intestate succession in New Jersey or the state where the individual lived.
-The process of estate administration can be complicated.
+Under NJ law, an estate consists of all property owned by a deceased person prior to the distribution of his/her property in accordance with the terms of a will or trust, or, when there is no will or trust, in accordance with the law of intestate succession in New Jersey or the state where the individual lived.
+The process of estate administration and probate can be complicated.
 Several things must happen.

 - The will is proven to be valid or invalid.